broeker/spacebook/content/pages/home.md

 - Project managers
 - Teachers and students

-Anybody who is willing to learn a few simple things can create as many spacebooks as they'd like for any reason in the world.
+Anyone who is willing to learn a few simple things can create as many spacebooks as they'd like for any reason in the world.

 ---